rishicmhs2026/revsnap-saas/BUSINESS_PLAN.md

-# ProfitPulse Business Plan
+# RevSnap Business Plan

 ## Executive Summary

-**ProfitPulse** is a B2B SaaS platform that helps small businesses optimize their pricing strategies to increase profit margins by 15-40%.
+**RevSnap** is a B2B SaaS platform that helps small businesses optimize their revenue strategies to increase profit margins by 15-40%.
 Our target is to achieve $15,000 in monthly recurring revenue (MRR) by the end of this month through a combination of direct sales, content marketing, and strategic partnerships.

 ### Problem Statement
 Small businesses struggle with pricing optimization due to: